Pl1y/spotify-favorites-playlist/README.md

   - authenticates you to Spotify for the first time instead of needing to manually clone the repo / run scripts
   - makes you able to choose when you want to run the script (modifies the workflow)
   - makes you able to choose which scripts you want / don't want to run (separate workflows)
+- more scripts (for example daily stats via Telegram or backups of playlists / songs)